bintangrizqikhairullah/Simple-Application-Programming-with-Python/README.md

 <img src="images/pic1.png" alt="Image Description" width="500"/>
 </p>

-To use the menu, user will have to input integer from 1 to 4.
+To use the menu, user's will enter a number from 1 to 4.

 # View book's data

+To view book's database, enter number 1 on the main menu

 <p align="center">
 <img src="images/pic2.png" alt="Image Description" width="500"/>